rickvanderwolk/led-matrix/modes/clock/README.md

-# Quadrant Clock with Pomodoro Timer
+# Clock

 A 4-quadrant LED matrix clock that displays hours, minutes, seconds, and an integrated Pomodoro productivity timer.

+> **Note**: This mode was previously named `quadrant-clock-with-pomodoro-timer`.
+The old name still works for backward compatibility.

 ## Display Layout